 - ½ cup all-purpose flour

 - about 3 tablespoons vegetable oil or mild olive oil for frying

 For the sauce:

 - 3 tablespoons soy sauce

-- 1 large garlic clove, minced or pressed
+- 1 large garlic clove, peeled and minced or pressed through a garlic press

 - 2 tablespoons honey

-- 1/4 teaspoon red pepper flakes, more if you like it spicier
+- ¼ teaspoon crushed red pepper flakes, more if you like it spicier***

-- Put soy sauce, rice vinegar, ginger, garlic, sesame seeds, sesame oil, honey, red pepper flakes and cornstarch into a liquid measuring cup and stir well until fully combined.
-Set aside.
+- Add soy sauce, rice vinegar, ginger, garlic, sesame seeds, sesame oil, honey, red pepper flakes and corn starch to a liquid measuring cup.
+Whisk well until fully combined.

-- Pour the sauce ingredients into a sauce pan and bring to a full boil.
+- Pour the sauce ingredients into a saucepan and bring to a full boil, whisking continuously.
 Keep boiling the sauce until it becomes translucent and thickens.
-Take off the heat and pour over the tofu.
+Take off the heat.

-- Serve with rice and sprinkle chopped scallions on top.
+- Serve the tofu with rice, drizzle with the sauce and sprinkle chopped scallions on top.

 Nutrition values provided on this website are generated from a nutrition database and are estimates only.
 The accuracy of the nutrition information for any recipe on this website is not guaranteed.
 Nutrition values can vary quite a lot depending on which brands are used.

 Was AuuMazing!!!
 Will make more sauce next time but everything was on point.

 I’m so happy to hear that, thank you so much for coming back and leaving such great feedback, Andrea!! :)